Kolakham: A Lesser Known Rustic Respite and Steep Trail

-A small stretch of land cutting down the slopes amidst a breath-taking waterfall, views of the Kanchenjunga and panoramic green valley constitute Kolakham, the paradise of birds.
+A small stretch of land cutting down the slopes amidst a breath-taking waterfall, views of Mt.
+Kanchenjunga and panoramic green valley constitute Kolakham, the paradise of birds.
 The greatest attraction of this small mountain village is its magnificent views of nature and the warm welcome of its simple rustic people.

 Sitting in the balcony, sipping smoking hot tea and looking at the snowy peaks of the Kanchenjunga, Kabru, Pandim and more – what else do one need to unwind and get back to life in its true sense?